portalpayments/portalwallet/CODING_GUIDELINES.md

 It's just noise, nobody else will understand why it's commented out, and we can always get it back from git if we need to.

-## Refactor on first paste
+## Don't cut and paste

-Having a single implementation of each function lets us refactor and fix bugs easily.
+Having a single implementation of each function, style, or UI lets us refactor and fix bugs easily.

 ## Let tools worry about linting and let's talk about building things.